ironhack-datalabs/datamad0819/module-1/pandas-project/your-code/README.md

     8.- Time_aux: time column is analysed and mapped into day-time categories to facilitate future analysis.
 Although there a 50% of values missing, the column has not been dropped as time looks essential for analysis.

+## 5.- Hypothesis

+First_Hypothesis = in the USA there are more attacks during the summer season, due to more tourists